JuGid/AutoMate/README.md

 - [x] Find a way to use keyboard (`Keyboard` command)
 - [x] Find a way to use the mouse (`Mouse` command)
-- [ ] New command to work with tables
+- [ ] New command to work with tables (Abandonned since xpath can make the job, but keep this idea if needed)
 - [x] Create your own commands (AbstractTransformer)
 - [ ] **Tell us your ideas !
 You can directly send a PR or open an issue**